AdobeDocs/experience-manager-screens.en/help/using/roles-responsibilities.md

 Custom features required to address end-customer UX (User Experience) parameters are also captured and delivered through this process.

 AEM Implementors will typically deploy custom functionality in phases over time to locations.
 For example, they might first establish support for playback of basic looped video or static graphic content.
-The next phase might include enabling the ability to support playback of  localized content through dynamic templates and metadata tags, with additional phases incorporating support for interactive elements via touch screens, sensors, dynamic triggers, and so on.
+The next phase includes enabling the ability to support playback of localized content through dynamic templates and metadata tags, with other phases incorporating support for interactive elements via touch screens, sensors, dynamic triggers, and so on.

-### AV Integrators {#av-integrators}
+### Audio/Video Integrators {#av-integrators}

-The A/V Integrator is the Hardware Vendor/Partner.
+The Audio/Video Integrator is the Hardware Vendor/Partner.
 This is the party that deals with retail design and site preparation, including hardware acquisition, configuration, and deployment.
-It is typically a contracted 3rd party who has access to a Network Operations Center (NOC).
-In many cases the A/V Integrator is the project owner due to its continuous involvement post-launch.
+It is typically a contracted third party who has access to a Network Operations Center (NOC).
+Often the Audio/Video Integrator is the project owner due to its continuous involvement post-launch.

-An AV Integrator is responsible for conducting discovery with end-customers to define requirements determining project scope to design, build and effectively manage deployments around digital signage hardware.
+An Audio/Video Integrator is responsible for conducting discovery with end-customers to define requirements determining project scope to design, build, and effectively manage deployments around digital signage hardware.

 #### Considering Hardware Partner {#selecting-hardware-partner}